 My favorite part of our room was the oversized balcony.
-It afforded us fabulous views of the ocean as well as 2 big chairs that were perfect for blogging and watching the spectacular sunsets.
+It afforded Eddie and I fabulous views of the ocean as well as two big chairs that were perfect for blogging and watching the spectacular sunsets.
 Huge sliding doors in both the bedroom and living room gave us exceptional views of the water and sky all day long.

 Exemplary Staff and Amenities

-Alexandra’s staff was the nicest that we have ever encountered, They helped make our vacation even more memorable.
-This resort offers an onsite restaurant, Asu on the Beach, that has oceanfront dining and an indoor air-conditioned option with a bar and TV’s.
+Alexandra Resort’s staff was the nicest that we have ever encountered.
+They helped make our vacation even more memorable.
+Asu on the Beach, the onsite restaurant, had oceanfront dining and an indoor air-conditioned restaurant option with a bar and TVs.
 The outdoor bar was always full of guests enjoying friendly conversation and cocktails with the bartenders.
-The ambiance was dazzling with the twinkling hanging wicker lanterns dangling from the sky.
+Asu on the Beach has an amazing ambiance with really cool twinkling hanging wicker lanterns dangling from the sky.

-Outdoor activities are plentiful on the property including banana boat rides, fishing tours, paddle boarding, parasailing, jet skis, an exercise room, spa, tennis court, and bicycles.
-The swimming pool, was large and relaxing; a nice refresher from the intense Turks and Caicos sun.
-Upon arrival at the resort, guests are given a towel card that can be traded in for 2 towels per person at either the pool or beach access location.
+Outdoor activities are plentiful on the Alexandra Resort property including banana boat rides, fishing tours, paddle boarding, parasailing, jet skis, an exercise room, spa, tennis court, and bicycles.
+The swimming pool, is large and relaxing; a nice refresher from the intense Turks and Caicos sun.
+Upon arrival at the resort, guests are given a towel card that can be traded in for two towels per person at either the pool or beach access location.
 Attendants gladly serve lunch and/or cocktails to both pool and beach guests.

-Asu On The Beach- Onsite Restaurant
+Asu On The Beach

-For breakfast, we ate at Asu on the Beach.
-Our $15 per person meal credit covered the cost of the food.
-I had the Avocado Toast (Benedict style) one day and Mexican eggs another.
-Both were mouthwatering and I would definitely recommend them.
-Eddie opted for the American breakfast with bacon, sausage, 2 eggs, toast, and grits.
+For breakfast, Eddie and I ate at the resort.
+Our $15 per-person meal credit covered the cost of our food.
+I had the Avocado Toast (Benedict style) one day and Mexican Eggs another.
+Both were mouthwatering and I definitely recommend both.
+Eddie opted for the American Breakfast with bacon, sausage, two eggs, toast, and grits.

 Jumbo Coconut Shrimp tantalized our taste buds before dinner.
-Later, we enjoyed Jerk Grouper on rice with veggie couscous and the Mahi Mahi with curry sauce, paired with mashed potatoes and cole slaw.
+Later, we enjoyed Jerk Grouper on rice with veggie couscous and Mahi Mahi with curry sauce, paired with mashed potatoes and cole slaw.
 Petrona was our server and she took extra good care of us, including offering suggestions for pairing the entrée with appropriate sauces.
-We finished our evening sharing a slice of heavenly key lime pie.
+We finished our evening sharing a slice of heavenly Key Lime Pie.

-Take The Free Shuttle to Sister Property Restaurants
+Free Shuttle to Sister Property Restaurants

-Our entrées were the Beef Tenderloin with mushrooms, potatoes, and vegetables, and the Mahi-Mahi with a vegetable tart and ginger white cream.
-Kitchen 218 is one of the most gorgeous and romantic restaurants I have ever been to.
+Our entrées were the Beef Tenderloin (with mushrooms, potatoes, and vegetables) and Mahi-Mahi (with a vegetable tart and ginger white cream).
+Kitchen 218 is one of the most gorgeous and romantic restaurants I have ever been to!
 We were treated like royalty all evening by the attentive and professional staff.

-Enjoying Our Last Days Of Vacation At A High End Resort In A Remote Location
+A High-End Resort In A Remote Location

-Eddie and I transferred to the Blue Haven Resort, located at the end of the island and home to the only marina on family friendly Providenciales.
+Eddie and I transferred to the Blue Haven Resort, located at the end of the island and home to the only marina on family-friendly Providenciales.
 This ideal location offered the most convenient access to watersport excursions on the island.
 You can actually walk from the resort to the Island Group Yaching (IGY) Marina boats used for diving, fishing, sailing, and kayaking.

-Blue Haven is a 51 unit boutique style resort with a much different landscape then the Alexandra Resort.
-Their 4 story pastel buildings were an exquisite Caribbean choice for our next 2 nights.
+Blue Haven is a 51 unit boutique style resort with a much different landscape than the Alexandra Resort.
+The four-story pastel buildings were an exquisite Caribbean choice for our next two nights.
 Front desk manager Beryl welcomed us with open arms to her gorgeous and private resort and showed us to our incredible 1 bedroom/1 bath suite, room 403.

 I Think I’m Gonna Like It Here

 Blue Haven’s accommodations were highly stylish and modern, with state of the art fixtures and decor.
 This made it hard to leave the comfort and elegance of our room.
 Our kitchen was a dream come true and all I could think about was remodeling my house after seeing how functional and lovely it was.

-A balcony with a chaise lounge, 4 seat table, and chairs gave us space to enjoy the outdoors without leaving of our room.
+A balcony with a chaise lounge, four-seat table, and chairs gave us space to enjoy the outdoors without leaving our room.
 From here, we could see the abundance of yachts to the left and the property’s small beach area to the right.

-Blue Haven Offerings
+Blue Haven Resort Offerings

 Across the street from the property is a gourmet market where you can stock up on snacks, prepared foods, beer, drinks, and incidentals.
 Beware, as the prices are not for the faint of heart.
-Though I did not try it, a high end spa is located beside the market and the services looked wonderful; it definitely piqued my interest.
+Though I did not try it, a high-end spa is located beside the market and the services looked wonderful; it definitely piqued my interest.

 The infinity swimming pool was my favorite feature at the Blue Haven.
 I spent most of my time in the cool waters adorned with mermaid-ish sparkly tiles.

-Salt Bar & Grill- A Casual Eatery At The Marina
+A Casual Eatery At The Marina

 I had the Jumbo Shrimp Diablo for dinner.
 Though it was not as spicy as I would have liked, it did offer plenty of tasty shrimp.
 Eddie chose fried Chicken Wings with Thai chili sauce.
-All in all, our experience at Salt Bar & Grill was comfortable and very laid back with terrific service.
+All in all, our experience at Salt Bar & Grill was comfortable and very laid-back with terrific service.
 This was the first place on our trip where our server refilled our drinks without us having to ask.

-Fire And Ice- Blue Haven’s Premier Restaurant
+Blue Haven’s Premier Restaurant

-On our second night at the Blue Haven Resort, Eddie and I concluded our Provo stay with the best dinner yet, and a great evening.
+On our second night at the Blue Haven Resort, Eddie and I concluded our Provo stay with the best dinner yet and a perfect evening.
 Fire and Ice recently rolled out a new tabletop charcoal BBQ option and I could not wait to try it.
-We picked Wagyu Beef Flank Steak and Kurobuta Pork Tenderloin as our meat choices and began the tabletop grilling experience.
+We picked Wagyu Beef Flank Steak and Kurobpta Pork Tenderloin as our meat choices and began the tabletop grilling experience.

 Having a Fabulous Time Dining at Fire and Ice